Why an AHC Havurah?

 Prayer, of course, should always be part of the havurah meetings.
 The patrons of the AHC are the Blessed Virgin under her title of Our Lady of the Miracle, and St. Teresa Benedicta of the Cross (Edith Stein).
 It would be wonderful to open the meeting with prayer to our patrons, asking their intercession for the individuals present and for the meeting’s activities.
 Also, at the close of the meeting.
 Additional intercessory prayer, as in the sample agenda, is also recommended.

 Some ideas for topics of study include:

 - books such as: Fr.
-Friedman’s Jewish Identity, Roy Schoeman’s Salvation is From the Jews and Honey From the Rock, Marty Barrack’s Second Exodus, Taylor Marshall’s The Crucified Rabbi, and many others;
+Friedman’s Jewish Identity, Roy Schoeman’s Salvation is From the Jews and Honey From the Rock, Marty Barrack’s Second Exodus, and many others;

-- studies of Scripture, such as Reasons for Our Hope by Sister Rosalind Moss, and studies of our faith, such as The Mystery of Israel and the Church by Dr. Lawrence Feingold;
+- studies of Scripture and of our faith, such as The Mystery of Israel and the Church by Dr. Lawrence Feingold;

 - The Catholic and Jewish calendars also provide ample topics for study as well as for celebration.